-Séverine Autesserre joined the faculty of Barnard College in July 2007.
+Séverine Autesserre is a Professor of Political Science, specializing in international relations and African studies, at Barnard College, Columbia University.
+She works on civil wars, peacebuilding, peacekeeping, and humanitarian aid.
+She joined the faculty of Barnard College in July 2007.
 Prior to coming to Barnard, she was a postdoctoral associate and lecturer at Yale University where she conducted research on civil and international wars, international intervention, and African politics.
-Her teaching duties at Barnard include such courses as Aid, Violence, and Politics in Africa (Colloquium); Senior Research Seminar in International Relations; and Civil Wars and International Interventions in Africa.
+Her teaching duties at Barnard include such courses as Aid, Violence, and Politics in Africa (Colloquium) as well as Civil Wars and International Interventions in Africa.
 She also teaches a seminar on civil wars and peace settlements at the School of International and Public Affairs, Columbia University.
 She is affiliated with the Barnard's Africana studies program, Columbia's Saltzman Institute for War and Peace Studies, and Columbia's Institute of African Studies.
 Dr. Autesserre was awarded an AC4 interdisciplinary research award in 2010 and 2011 (competitive renewal) for her work on international interventions in conflict.

 Professor Autesserre's latest research project examines successful international contributions to local and bottom-up peacebuilding.
 Her 2014 article in International Peacekeeping presents some of the early ideas for this research.
 Her 2017 article in the International Studies Review, her Op-Eds in the Washington Post (here and here) and her Foreign Affairs pieces (here and here) present her first findings.
 In academic years 2016-2018, she will work full time on this project as an Andrew Carnegie Fellow, with additional research support from the Folke Bernadotte Academy and the Gerda Henkel Foundation.